nordeck/matrix-neoboard/docs/adrs/adr005-data-structure-for-storing-whiteboards-in-matrix-rooms.md

 1. We use room events to store all data because they support end-to-end encryption and allow us to have individually addressable snapshots (in contrast to state event history).
 2. We use [“Event Relationships”][msc2674-relationships] to efficiently and reliably access all relevant room events.
-3. We support chunking to be able to support whiteboards that exceed the [size limit of 64kb][matrix-size-limits] of a single matrix event.
+3. We support chunking to be able to support whiteboards that exceed the [size limit of 64kb][matrix-size-limits] of a single Matrix event.

 ### Chunking

 Matrix events have a maximum size of [64kb][matrix-size-limits], including any metadata that is added during federation (like headers, trailers, or signatures).
 End-to-encryption encodes the complete event with base64 and further reduces the [available payload][matrix-size-limits-encrypted].
-We will split the input stream into 34kb blocks and encode the data using base64 (~33% overhead; 34kb payload -> ~45kb string -> ~60kb encrypted + ~4kb for the matrix overhead < 64kb max event size).
+We will split the input stream into 34kb blocks and encode the data using base64 (~33% overhead; 34kb payload -> ~45kb string -> ~60kb encrypted + ~4kb for the Matrix overhead < 64kb max event size).
-This leaves us a safety margin of around 4kb for any additional overhead that is added by the matrix protocol.
+This leaves us a safety margin of around 4kb for any additional overhead that is added by the Matrix protocol.

 ### Room events